f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Volterra uses the latitude/longitude of a site to assist in finding the closest
 geographic Regional Edge locations.
-The following is a meant to help you find
+The following is meant to help you find
 a location that is close to the UDF deployment location that you selected.

 One method of finding a location is to search Google Maps, right click and